 She developed the oPOSSUM system for predicting transcriptional regulators from gene expression data, the HSCI Stem Cell Discovery Engine to facilitate molecular comparisons of stem cell experiments, and is the Director of the HSCI Stem Cell Commons - an initiative to promote open exchange of stem cell data and analysis tools through a central stem cell data repository and analytical system.
 You can find her on Twitter.
 Shannan has a PhD in Genetics from the University of British Columbia.

-Rory Kirchner is a Visiting Research Fellow with background in neuroscience and engineering from the Harvard-MIT Health Science and Technology department.
+Rory Kirchner is a Research Scientist with background in neuroscience and engineering from the Harvard-MIT Health Science and Technology department.
 He works on creating software to implement best-practice approaches for common informatics analyses and methods development for tackling novel informatics problems.
 His code can be found on github and he blogs at spliced.

-Victor Barrera is a Research Associate in the department of Biostatistics at the Harvard Chan School of Public Health.
+Victor Barrera is a Research Scientist in the department of Biostatistics at the Harvard Chan School of Public Health.
 He graduated with a BSc in Biochemistry and began his thesis in Cancer Epigenetics.
 During his first PhD year he shifted to Bioinformatics, obtaining a MSc in Bioinformatics and Biostatistics, and designed custom pipeline and analysis for NGS epigenetic data.
 He is interested in the study of big volumes of data such as next generation sequencing or Big Data in order to find hidden relationships.
 He is experienced in custom analysis development and automation using Python, R and Bash as his main worktools.

 Peter Kraft is a Professor of Epidemiology and Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 Dr. Kraft’s research focuses on statistical issues in the design and analysis of genetic association studies, with an emphasis on applications in cancer epidemiology.
 He has published over 300 articles and was recognized by Thompson Reuters as a highly cited researcher in 2014.
 Dr. Kraft has also developed and taught courses on introductory genetic epidemiology and “big data” for epidemiologists.
 Dr. Kraft is the Director of the Harvard Chan Program in Genetic Epidemiology and Statistical Genetics, and Faculty Director of the Harvard Chan Bioinformatics Core (HBC).